Citrus macroptera: Cultivation

 Citrus macroptera is cultivated widely in the Sylhet region (South Asia) of Bangladesh and the Barak Valley Division of the Indian state of Assam, where it is known as hatkhora or (ꠢꠣꠔꠇꠞꠣ, /syl/).

 Citrus macroptera is cultivated on a small scale in home gardens in the northeast Indian states of Mizoram, Tripura, and Meghalaya, where its fruit is used for various purposes.
 A cultivar of C. macroptera var. annamensis is grown in the Sylhet Division of northeastern Bangladesh.

 Citrus macroptera is also commercially cultivated in South Africa, Spain, and Tonga.
 In Spain the plant serves as a rootstock for other Citrus species.

 Uses

 Culinary uses

-In Bangladesh, especially Sylhet, the thick fleshy rind of Citrus macroptera is eaten as a vegetable, while the pulp is usually discarded because of its bitter-sour taste.
-The thick rind is cut into small pieces and cooked (either green or ripe) in beef, mutton, and fish curries, it is also used in Dal.
-The rind is often sun-dried for later cooking and consumption.
-The fruit is also pickled.
+In Bangladesh, especially Sylhet, the thick fleshy rind of the Citrus macroptera is eaten as a vegetable, while the pulp is usually discarded because of its bitter-sour taste.
+The thick rind is cut into pieces and cooked (either green or ripe) in beef, goat, and fish curries.

+It is also used in lentil curries.
+Adding and cooking the rind in the curry gives a unique flavour and aroma to the curry.
+The rind is often sun-dried to preserve it for later cooking and consumption.
+The rind of this citrus fruit is also pickled and commercially sold.